timbertson/shellshape/README.md

 You may want to try [this user-maintained package](https://aur.archlinux.org/packages.php?ID=50257) if the normal method doesn't work for you, but I have no idea what it will do to your system.

+## Hacking

+The source code is all TypeScript.
+This is mostly like JavaScript, but it has optional type annotations, a module system, and (sometimes) it yells at you when you do something that makes no sense.
+Which is a nicer experience than gnome-shell yelling at you, crashing, and disabling all of your extensions.

+ - `interactive/`: run the core tiling code in the browser (_without_ killing gnome shell when you break something ;))
+ - `src/tiling.ts`: core tiling & layout stuff
+ - `src/gjs`: gnome-shell specific stuff (mutter integration, extension system, indicator, etc)
+ - `src/node`: nodejs shim, used for running tests
+ - `src/xbrowser`: browser shim, used for `interactive/index.html`
+ - `src/stub`: nodejs shim, used for running tests
+ - `shellshape/`: third party libs, metadata.json, translations, gschemas, etc

+Build targets with `tools/gup`.
+Targets exist wherever there is a corresponding `*.gup` file.
+You can find those with:

+    $ git ls-files | fgrep '.gup' | sed -e 's!/gup/!/!;s!\.gup$!!'

+Not all of them will work, as some might depend on tools only I happen to have installed.
+Patches welcome if you find + fix that sort of thing.

+## Debugging

+If you export `SHELLSHAPE_DEBUG=all`, you will get a debug log written to `/tmp/shellshape.log`.
+You can set values other than `all` if you want to debug on specific topics (available topics include `extension`, `indicator`, `tiling`, `workspace` and `window`) - they should be set as a comma-delimited string, e.g `SHELLSHAPE_DEBUG=workspace,tiling`.

 ## "It doesn't work"

 If you don't know why, here's some things to check: